top of page

 New Mexico is the 5th least densely populated state and has thousands of miles of transmission line that a Utility Scale facility could tie in to.

-Santa Fe County has no specific Code Regulations in place regarding Utility Scale Renewable Energy projects.
+Santa Fe County has no specific Code Regulations or Guidelines in place regarding Utility Scale Renewable Energy projects.

 2ACB0EF5-20B7-479A-8824-9E98EC75D853.webp